don-lim/phpMysqlSample/README.md

 # php mysql sample
 This is what I used to use to read or write to a MySQL server with PHP around 2016.
-I'm sure there are better ways to do it.
-But, this worked greatly especially with many different types of foreign languages.
+There are other ways to do it.
+But, this worked greatly especially with many different foreign languages.

 Pay special attention to the following lines when you insert new data written in non-Latin, non-Western characters.